peterlloydclayton/UB-Python_Data_Science-Kaggle_Weather_Data/README.md

 For More Details please see: Final Project Report For Python For Data Science Class

 ## Collaborators
-Dechamma Mandetira Umesh
+Dechamma Mandetira Umesh,
-Peter Clayton
+Peter Clayton,
 Scott Jameson (Team Lead)